 What Is It?

-Synovial cyst aspiration is a medical procedure used to alleviate symptoms associated with a synovial cyst.
-A synovial cyst is a fluid-filled sac that forms in the joints, often as a result of degenerative changes or inflammation.
+A synovial cyst is a fluid-filled sac that forms in the joints (commonly in the back) often as a result of degenerative changes or inflammation.
 These cysts can cause pain, stiffness, and limited mobility in the affected joint.

-2. Aspiration – Using CT guidance to visualize the cyst and surrounding structures, a needle is inserted into the cyst.
+Synovial cyst aspiration is a minimally invasive procedure and is generally safe and effective for relieving symptoms associated with synovial cysts.
+Using CT guidance to visualize the cyst and surrounding structures, a needle is inserted into the cyst.
 The needle is connected to a syringe, which is used to withdraw fluid from the cyst.
 Medication is injected to help reduce pain and inflammation.
+As the fluid is withdrawn, pressure within the cyst decreases, which can alleviate pain and other symptoms associated with the cyst.
+You may be given a mild sedative to help you relax and remain still during the procedure.

 How Do I Prep For The Procedure?